Trauma-Informed Yoga Training

 Fem Fest - A Celebration of Intersectional Feminisms

 Please contact Molly to learn about a variety of programs, presentations and workshops that might best suit your group's needs.
 Should you be interested in consulting support to brainstorm and build an innovative program for your campus community, please visit her consulting page.

 The Physiology of Resilience

-This workshop includes my hour long testimonial on my story of surviving sexual assault, entitled "The Physiology of Resilience", which explores the event itself, the physiological processes of survival, and my ongoing work to repair the wounds of the body, mind and soul through the holistic healing arts.
+This workshop includes me sharing my testimonial, entitled "The Physiology of Resilience", which is the story of my rape and explores the physiological processes of survival both during a traumatic event and for a period of time afterwards, along with my ongoing work to repair the wounds of the body, mind and soul through the holistic healing arts.
 It is often followed by a Q + A with participants.

 Deconstructing Rape Culture and Building Connection